opencog/benchmark/atomspace/README.md

 of TruthValues, as well as other operations (fetch of Incoming Set, etc.)

-This tool measures C++, guile and python peformance.
+This tool measures C++, guile and python performance.

 A simple example: